 A.1.7 AtoN Status Bits

 AIS message type 21 provides for eight status bits that are intended to provide information on the operating status of the AtoN and/or its components.
-This includes light on/off/inoperative, Racon installed/operational/inoperative, and direction of movement (COG) of a MAtoN).
+This includes light on/off/inoperative, Racon installed/operational/inoperative.
 The format is shown below:

 Table 5 - Recommended use of status bits (light, racon and health)